Mon - Thur 7.30-15.30 Fri 7.30-14.00

 To understand the properties of a Nano-coating you have to understand what a fluoropolymer coating is made of.

+Typically, the coating itself is comprised of fluorocarbons and characterised by carbon-fluorine bonds.
+Since the coating is made of fluorocarbons then the film surface is not susceptible to Van der Waals forces (interfacial electrostatic bonds).
 Therefore, the surface energy of the fluoropolymer coating is extremely low and hydrophobic (water repellent).
 It acts like Teflon on a frying pan.

 This non-wetting of water on the circuit board is one of the many key properties making them so popular.